irisloprom/mikoneji/Rutalia/rutalia_frontend/README.md

 ### Now what?

+- Configure the API base URL in `src/config/api.ts` so your device/emulator can reach the backend (`10.0.2.2` for Android emulator, `localhost` for iOS simulator by default).
 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
 - If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started).